-C. Priority one B: Child care assistance for income eligible families whose income is at or below 100% of the federal poverty level.
+C. Priority one B: Child care assistance for income eligible families whose income is at or below one hundred percent of the federal poverty level.
 If the number of eligible clients in this priority exceeds budget availability, the department may maintain a waiting list.
 The department prioritizes child care services within priority one B for children with special needs, homeless families, and for teen parents.
-If budget availability permits, the department reserves the right to transfer priority one B families whose income exceeds 100% of the federal poverty level but is at or below 200% of the federal poverty level to the priority four category.
+If budget availability permits, the department reserves the right to transfer priority one B families whose income exceeds one hundred percent of the federal poverty level but is at or below two hundred percent of the federal poverty level to the priority four category.

-D. Priority two: [Child care assistance for a consecutive 12 month period for] [f]Families transitioning off TANF.
+D. Priority two: Families transitioning off TANF.
 Clients must have received TANF for at least one month in the past 12 months in order to qualify for priority two.
 Only clients whose TANF cases are closed at least in part due to increased earnings or loss of earned income deductions or disregards are eligible for priority two.
 Priority two clients do not have to meet income eligibility requirements during their 12 consecutive month period of eligibility for priority two child care.